 - The value of being unimportant.
 I don’t mean this in a bad way, but it was great to spend six weeks being, perhaps, the least important person on the stage.
 I enjoyed the time I spent watching others—the director, main characters—do the heavy lifting.

 - The value of systems.
-Theater productions have definite stages: cold reading, blocking (movement), off-book (no script), dress rehearsal and daily “notes”.
-This iterative process, which told us what to focus on when was a good reminder that you need to break down tasks and focus on each element at a time.
+Theater productions have definite stages: cold reading, blocking (movement), off-book (no script), dress rehearsal, and daily “notes”.
+This iterative process, which told us what to focus on and when was a good reminder that you need to break down tasks and focus on each element at a time.

 - The value of feedback.
 A play has a lot of moving parts and a lot of egos.
 Some of the actors were doing their first play and others had been parts of numerous productions prior to ours.
-The director, of course, gave the most feedback, but every day there was subtle, and not so subtle coaching by the actors to the actors.
+The director, of course, gave the most feedback, but every day there was subtle and not-so-subtle coaching by the actors to the actors.
 The overwhelming majority of the comments were constructive.

 - The value of being part of something bigger than yourself.
-It’s easy to live our lives in silos: work, family and friends.
-Becoming part of a play helped me to see how twenty-some people, working together, supporting each other could make for a show that was seen and enjoyed by nearly 1,000 people.
+It’s easy to live our lives in silos: work, family, and friends.
+Becoming part of a play helped me to see how twenty-some people, working together, and supporting each other could make for a show that was seen and enjoyed by nearly 1,000 people.

 My call to action is not to encourage everyone to try out for a theater production; instead, it is to encourage readers to try something new, something completely different.

-Whether it is stand-up paddle boarding, dance lessons, visiting a church from a different faith, sign waving for a candidate you support or something else.
+Whether it is stand-up paddle boarding, dance lessons, visiting a church from a different faith, sign waving for a candidate you support, or something else.
 It does not matter: try something new.
 Commit to doing it once!